Ace West

 Wallace "Ace" West is a superhero appearing in American comic books published by DC Comics.
-Originally introduced as a biracial interpretation of Wally West, as part of DC's The New 52 relaunch, the comic DC Rebirth #1 later established that he is, in fact, a new character of the same name, being the Reverse-Flash's son and Wally's cousin, both named after their great-grandfather.
+Originally introduced as a biracial interpretation of Wally West as part of DC's The New 52 relaunch, the comic DC Rebirth #1 later established that he is actually a new character of the same name, being Wally's cousin and the son of the Reverse-Flash (Daniel West), both named after their great-grandfather.
 To avoid confusion, the character was renamed in later comics as Wallace West, and later simply as Ace West.
+Forming the speedster duo "Speed Force" with his love interest Avery Ho, the two serve as the main characters of the ongoing series Speed Force.

-The character was inspired by a desire to feature an African-American iteration of Wally West in the Arrowverse series The Flash following the similarly black Jesse L. Martin's and Candice Patton's respective castings as Joe and Iris West; ultimately, Keiynan Lonsdale was cast as the character, depicted as West's long-lost brother, and additionally reprising the role in Legends of Tomorrow and Supergirl.
+The character was inspired by a desire to feature an African-American iteration of Wally West in the Arrowverse series The Flash following the similarly black Jesse L. Martin's and Candice Patton's respective castings as Joe and Iris West.
+Ultimately, Keiynan Lonsdale was cast as the character, depicted as West's long-lost brother.
+Lonsdale reprised the role in Legends of Tomorrow and Supergirl.

 Publication history

 The "reintroduction" of this character to DC Comics following its 2011 The New 52 reboot, which removed Wally West from continuity, was first announced in January 2014.
-Originally conceived of as a biracial reinterpretation of the classic Wally West character.
+Originally conceived as a biracial reinterpretation of the classic Wally West character.
 Wallace/Ace is stated in his introductory comics and creators as being the son of Iris West's brother Rudy, as in pre-New 52 stories.
 However, the original interpretation of Wally West, having been the starring character in the Flash for many years, was still missed by DC's fans, and so the company decided to bring the original Wally back into continuity in Geoff Johns' DC Rebirth #1 (2016).
-Rebirth retroactively established that the character's father was not Rudy, as previously stated; he was the son of Iris's other brother, the then-recently introduced Daniel West, also the latest incarnation of Reverse Flash, who had redeemed and sacrificed himself as a member of the Suicide Squad.
-Following his cousin's reintroduction, the character was depicted as going by their full name "Wallace", and later a new nickname, "Ace".
+Rebirth retroactively established that the character's father was not Rudy, as previously stated; he was the son of Iris's other brother, Daniel West / Reverse Flash.
+Following his cousin's reintroduction, the character was depicted as going by their full name "Wallace", and later a new nickname, "Ace", becoming the love interest of fellow speedster Avery Ho (the Flash of China), with the duo serving as the main characters of the ongoing series Speed Force.